rickkas7/JsonParserGeneratorRK/README.md

 }
 ```

-You could read the value of t1 by using this code:
+You could read the value of t1 by using [getOuterValueByKey](http://rickkas7.github.io/JsonParserGeneratorRK/class_json_parser.html#a38858994342cd2735b716b117bf8afdf) and this code:

 ```
 String strValue;